 User Guide Updates

-This page contains updates to the GLOBE Data User Guide v1.0 that will be incorporated into v2.0.
+The GLOBE Data User Guide v2.0 has now been posted, effective 30 December 2022 (see link above).
+Going forward, this page will include updates that will be incorporated into v3.0.
 A new version of the User Guide is only planned to be released at approximately annual intervals.
 This page is to provide the GLOBE community and end users with updates in a timely manner.

 Questions or comments should be addressed to: firstname.lastname@example.org